swiftapprentice/Loompa/README.md

-# Loompa is a sample app built for Aloompa Coding Challenge.
+# README

+Loompa is a sample app built for Aloompa Coding Challenge.
 Loompa allows user to browse artists and select individual artists to a summary.